chenxiaohui/MusicCategory/README.md

 MusicCategory
 =============

-a tool to category unknown singer songs. use Baidu to find the information of the song and automatically copy the song to a direction named by the singer's name.
+a tool to category unknown singer songs. use Baidu to find the information of the song and automatically copy the song to a directory named by the singer's name.

 Usage: